 Allow approximately 15 for you to explain this and take questions from the students.

-Cultural diffusion is the process of one culture influencing another and has existed as long as humans have.
+Cultural diffusion is the process of one culture influencing another and has existed for as long as humans have.
 However, determining the ethics of the use of another culture’s aesthetic is not always an easy task.
 Historically cultural diffusion has occurred for many reasons:

 “Cultural Diffusion vs Cultural Appropriation “, John Spacey, Simplicable, September 26, 2016 https://simplicable.com/new/cultural-diffusion-vs-cultural-appropriation …